 Water bores are just holes in the ground without bore pumps.
 A bore pump is a crucial part of the system, as it pulls water from the bore and into the irrigation system mainline and peripheral pipes.

 At BD Water, we are experienced with the installation of water bore pumps in Perth.
-This has led us to only trust in the most reliable brands in Australia, so we only work with 2 pump models on all of our installations - Lowara and Grundfos.
+Our experience tells us to only trust in the most reliable brands in Australia, so we only work with 2 bore pump models in all of our installations - Lowara and Grundfos.

-We suggest the appropriate model and size of the pump based entirely on your property goals, taking into account the bore and irrigation systems requirements.
+We suggest the appropriate model and size of the bore pump based entirely on your property goals, taking into account the water bore and irrigation systems requirements.

-Typically, we carry out pump installation once we have drilled your water bore.
-However, we are more than happy to install a pump if you have an existing bore.
+Typically, we carry out bore pump installation once we have drilled your new bore.
+However, we are more than happy to install a submersible pump if you have an existing bore.

-Pumps come in all shapes, sizes, motor sizes, electrical wiring types, brands and so much more.
+Bore pumps come in all shapes, sizes, brands and so much more.
 Avoid pump repairs by choosing the right submersible pump.

-It is important for system efficiency and sustainability to choose the appropriate pump for the bore and irrigation needs.
-We only ever install pumps we believe will fulfil these requirements.
+It is important for system efficiency and sustainability to choose the appropriate bore pumps for the water bores and irrigation needs.
+We only install bore pumps we believe will fulfil these requirements.

-With solar coming to the fore in Australia, it was only a matter of time before we offered the option of bore pump and solar panel integration for the energy supply of the pump and system.
+One example is, with solar coming to the fore in Australia, we offer the option of bore pump and solar panel integration for the energy supply of the submersible pump and water bore system.

-We are happy to integrate your bore pump with an existing system or a new system.
-If you have an existing setup, we’re happy to work with you to finish the job.
+We are happy to integrate your bore pump with existing water bores or drill a new bore.
+If you have a system, we can work on pump repairs and reticulation connection.

-We handle the full set-up and installation of your water bore pump, including electrical work and mechanical connections to your new or existing irrigation system.
+We handle the full set-up and installation of your water bore pump, including electrical works and mechanical connections, as well as pump repairs and new bore drills.